husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 ## Connecting to the Cloud ##

 There are a few methods to connect your to husarion cloud.
 First one is universal for all of our devices and the other two apply only to CORE2-ROS controllers.
+For all of them you will need to register your own account on [Husarion Cloud](https://cloud.husarion.com).
 We will describe all three in great detail.

 ### Connecring using mobile device and browser ###

 Before you perform the next steps, install the hConfig mobile application on your smartphone or tablet:
 * [Google Play](https://play.google.com/store/apps/details?id=com.husarion.configtool2&hl=en)
 * [AppStore](https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8)

-You also need to register your own account on [Husarion Cloud](https://cloud.husarion.com).

 1\.
 Open the hConfig app on your smartphone and follow the wizard that will show you how to connect CORE2 to your Wi-Fi network and your Husarion cloud account.
 After you select the Wi-Fi network for your CORE2 in the hConfig app, you can proceed to the next steps.